Dealing with collection agencies in Canada

 The Financial Consumer Agency of Canada (FCAC) provides timely, objective information to help consumers choose the best banking products and services for their needs.
 The FCAC also informs Canadians of their rights and responsibilities when dealing with financial institutions, and ensures that banks and federally regulated trust, loan and insurance companies respect the laws and agreements that protect consumers.

-If you are still feeling financial stress, BDO can help you resolve your debt problems and stop the harassing calls and legal action by negotiating a settlement with creditors through a consumer proposal, or by filing for bankruptcy.
+If you are still feeling financial stress, BDO can help you resolve your debt problems.
+We can stop the harassing calls and legal action by negotiating a settlement with creditors through a consumer proposal or filing for bankruptcy.
 Talk to us today.